frimps-astro/frimps-astro/README.md

 - 👋 Hi, I’m Astro
 - 👀 I’m interested in the science of computing
-- 🌱 I’m currently reading Computer Science for my masters
+- 🌱 I recently graduated from Brock University MSc.
+Computer Science program
 - 💞️ I’m looking to collaborate on any project as a backend dev
 - 💻 I'm also full-stack developer and I use the Flutter framework for cross-platform mobile app development
 - 👨‍💻 I have worked with the PHP framework; Laravel for over 6 years